 1999

-Around 2000, I continued the radiation theme but dropped the weird map idea:
+Around 2000, I continued the radiation theme but dropped the weird map idea.
+I don't have screenshots, but hovering over the section names would fill the radiation icon with relevant graphics:

 2000

 A little later in 2000, I launched a complete rethink.
 Now we're talking.
-The beginning of an elaborate new phase for the site, with toggling tabs, bitmap text, scrolling panels, and an overall minimalist pixel-art style that was in vogue at the time.
+This was the beginning of an elaborate new phase for the site, with toggle-able tabs, bitmap text, scrolling panels, and an overall minimalist pixel-art style that was in vogue at the time.
 These screenshots are incomplete, as I do not have a working backup of the site:

 2000 (incomplete screenshots)